lirenshan/lirenshan.github.io/_pages/about.md

 Research Interest
 ======
-I have a broad interest in various aspects of theoretical computer science and mathematics.
-My research interests include approximation algorithms, graph theory, and algorithmic game theory.
-The aim of my research is to design algorithms for data analysis and decision-making in real-world problems.
-I currently focus on clustering and graph partitioning problems.
+I have broad interests in various aspects of theoretical computer science, mathematics, machine learning, and artificial intelligence.
+My research spans approximation algorithms, learning theory, graph theory, and algorithmic game theory, with the overarching goal of designing algorithms for data analysis and decision-making in real-world applications.
+Currently, I focus on clustering and graph partitioning problems, as well as developing methods in machine learning, including conformal prediction, to provide reliable and interpretable solutions.

 <!-- Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.